tortas/DS-Unit-3-Sprint-1-Software-Engineering/sprint_challenge_31.md

 Answer both of these questions (baseline ~5 sentences) here in text.

+- There are many important parts of code reviews.
+Firstly, it offers the reviewer a chance to compare their methodologies to those of their peers.
+This in turn allows for discussions to arise pertaining to styling and efficiencies.
+It also allows for the spreading of ideas which may contribute to more efficient code.

+- Containers allow people to run software reliably when moved from one computing environment to another.
+This avoids potential conflicts in versions, dependencies, and whatever else may differ between environments.
+By using containers you can be assured that the software won't run differently according to your environment.

 ### Part 8 - Turn it in!

 Add all the files you wrote (`acme.py`, `acme_report.py`, and `acme_test.py`),